What Is a Passport?

 - For most international travel, your passport must be valid for at least 6 months after the end of your study abroad program.
 If it will expire before then, you need to renew your passport.

 - Application for a U.S. passport is filed in person at the nearest county courthouse (passport resources in Northfield).

-- A representative of the county recorder of Rice County is available on the St. Olaf campus for one day in April and one day in October to receive applications for passports.
+- A representative of the county recorder of Rice County is available on the St. Olaf campus for one day in April to receive applications for passports.

 - Passport application procedures for international students vary by country of citizenship.

 - For citizens of the United States, passports are issued by US Department of State.

 - First time applicants should follow the instructions listed on the US State Department’s website.
 Applicants must bring their completed application, photos, required documents, and payment to one of many acceptance offices, which can be found on their website.

 - Rice County provides passport services at the Rice County Satellite Office located at Northfield City Hall on the second and fourth Tuesday of each month.

 - Those looking to renew an adult passport should follow the instructions listed on the US State Department’s website.
 Renewals can be submitted by mail, no in-person appointments necessary.